johannschopplich/nuxt-api-party/README.md

 ## Composables

+Customize your API's composable names with the `name` in your Nuxt config module option.
+Given it is set to `json-placeholder`, the composables `$jsonPlaceholder` and `useJsonPlaceholderData` will be available globally.

 > ℹ️ The headings of the following sections aren't available as-is.
 As an example, the module option `name` is set to `party`.

 ### `$party` (Respectively Camel-Cased API Name)